DiegoLeong/AsteroidsGame/README.md

 1. Open the program by opening `AsteroidsGame.pde` in Processing or opening the AsteroidsGame folder in Sublime.
 2. Uncomment the `extends floater` on Line 1 of `Spaceship.pde`
 3. Complete the 10 abstract `set` and `get` functions that the `Spaceship` class inherits from `Floater`
 4. Write the `Spaceship` constructor.
 Make sure you initialize all 9 of the inherited `protected` member variables.
-You may find slides #1 - 58 on the [Asteroids](https://docs.google.com/presentation/d/1xEIchvoA0s2BO-HB8g9wjk1jSBH8sq9Gtkij5Y7slOs/edit?usp=sharing) and the [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) helpful.
+You may find slides #1 - 58 on +the [Asteroids](https://docs.google.com/presentation/d/1xEIchvoA0s2BO-HB8g9wjk1jSBH8sq9Gtkij5Y7slOs/edit?usp=sharing) and the [Spaceship design worksheet](https://drive.google.com/file/d/0Bz2ZkT6qWPYTRDJvNUJRdXFjNGs/view?usp=sharing) helpful.
 You may also find [this sample Spaceship program](https://apcslowell.github.io/AsteroidsVariableDemoV2/) helpful in understanding how the `protected Floater` variables affect the Spaceship's movement.
 5. At the top of `AsteroidsGame.pde`, declare a variable of type `Spaceship`
 6. Initialize the `Spaceship` as a new instance of the class
 7. In `draw()` in `AsteroidsGame.pde` call the Spaceship's `show()` function
 8. When you are happy with appearance of the Spaceship, add a `public void keyPressed()` function in `AsteroidsGame.pde`
 9. Write code in `keyPressed` that allows you to control the spaceship with the keyboard.
 You must include the ability to turn left, turn right, accelerate, and enter "hyperspace."
 (There is no requirement for any fancy visual effects, hyperspace just needs to stop the ship, and give it a new random position and direction.)
 10. Add code to the `draw()` in `AsteroidsGame.pde` to `move()` the Spaceship
 11. Finish the `Star` class in `Star.pde`